 Strong data protection commitments are a key part of GDPR’s requirements.
 Our updated Data Processing Agreement (DPA) shares our privacy commitments and sets out the terms for Appbot and our customers to meet GDPR requirements.
 By using Appbot, you agree to be bound by the terms of the DPA.

 We have a dedicated Data Protection Officer to oversee and advise on our data management.
 Get in touch by emailing firstname.lastname@example.org.

 We reviewed all our vendors and arranged similar GDPR-ready data processing agreements with them.
 We’ll continue to do this whenever we begin a relationship with a new vendor which might be subject to GDPR.

 Security is a priority for us.
 We’ve built a robust security framework over the past couple of years, and we are committed to continual security improvement.

 Where do we send customer data?

 Our goal is to provide our customers with a secure, fast and reliable service globally.
 As a provider of a global service, we run our service with common operational practices and features across multiple jurisdictions.
 For example, we currently store data in data centers provided by Amazon Web Services (AWS) located in the US (see https://aws.amazon.com/security for information on their security practices).

 Can you guarantee that my data will stay in a certain location (e.g., Europe)?

 Appbot features require that data be transferred to the US.
 In all cases, Appbot commits to ensuring such transfers are compliant with applicable data transfer laws, including GDPR.

-Feel free to reach out to us at email@example.com if you have any questions about GDPR – we’d be happy to chat to you about it.
+Feel free to reach out if you have any questions about GDPR – we’d be happy to chat with you about it.